joelyoshiya/Justworks_Takehome/README.md

 Output CSV Format:
 `CustomerID, MM/YYYY, Min Balance, Max Balance, Ending Balance`

+## Assumptions

+- Maximum and Minimum balances are calculated based on the most recent balance as it pertains to one transaction.
+This is instead of the max/min being calculated based on the ending balance on a given day.
+  - Confirmed via line 99 in FAQ

 ## Approach

 Have a filereader that reads the csv file and parses the data into a list of **transactions**.
 Then, have a function that takes in a list of transactions and returns a list of **balances**.
 The function will iterate through the list of transactions and calculate the balance for each month, for each user.
 The function will return a list of balances, pertaining to each month, for each user.